binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 &nbsp;

 What this does is make it appear to the target that the scans are coming from all the decoy hosts.
 You can optionally use ME as one of the decoys to represent your/the attackers address.
-Putting ME in the sixth position or later will will cause some common port scan detectors such as Scanlogd to not show your IP address at all.
+Putting ME in the sixth position or later will cause some common port scan detectors such as Scanlogd to not show your IP address at all.
 You can also use `RND` to generate a random non-reserved IP address.
 For more details check the man page.

 You probably want to make sure that the hosts you use as fakes/decoys are actually up otherwise you may `SYN` flood your target(s).
 There will be no `RST` flag sent to the target being scanned from the decoy thus keeping the connection open.
 As nmap continues to send more requests to the target with the decoy IP address as the source, the target will maintain a growing list of open connections